CaptEmulation/urbit-docker-compose/README.md

 # urbit-docker-compose

-A self-contained nginx reverse proxy with certbot to fetch Let's Encrypt certificates.
+A self-contained urbit installation with nginx reverse proxy with certbot to fetch Let's Encrypt certificates.

 # Requirements